naomiaro/waveform-playlist/README.md

   //volume level of the track between [0-1]
   "gain": 1,

+  //whether the track should initially be muted.
+  "muted": false,

+  //whether the track should initially be soloed.
+  "soloed": false,

   //time in seconds relative to the playlist
   //ex (track will start after 8.5 seconds)
   //DEFAULT 0 - track starts at beginning of playlist